UnicacityAddon/ucutils/README.md

-# pkutils
+# ucutils

-PKUtils is a utility mod for the PunicaKitty roleplay server, inspired by the former UnicacityAddon.
+UCUtils is a utility mod for the PunicaKitty roleplay server, inspired by the former UnicacityAddon.
 It provides useful commands, QoL features, and custom tools tailored for PunicaKitty, enhancing gameplay and making everyday interactions smoother and more enjoyable.

 ## Features & Funktionen